 Under the directorship of E. Rozanne Elder, the Center for Cistercian and Monastic Studies encourages and facilitates research on all aspects of the Cistercian tradition and in the broader field of religious traditions.
 It was established in 2010 as a research center under the aegis of the Medieval Institute as the successor to the Institute of Cistercian Studies, which had been founded in 1973 as a cooperative venture between Western Michigan University and Cistercian Publications, Inc. Through the Center, the Medieval Institute offers a Graduate Certificate in the History of Monastic Movements, which is open to students enrolled in a graduate degree program at WMU.

 Call for Papers, 2015 Cistercian Studies Conference (May 14-17)

 Viewing PDF files requires Adobe Acrobat Reader© or comparable software.
 You can download the reader for free.

-The Center is sponsoring eleven sessions of papers at the 49th International Congress on Medieval Studies (2014) on a variety of topics pertaining to the medieval history of the Cistercian order, all organized by its director, E. Rozanne Elder.
-A panel discussion will address academic and monastic approaches to monastic studies.
+The Center sponsored eleven sessions of papers at the 49th International Congress on Medieval Studies (2014) on a variety of topics pertaining to the medieval history of the Cistercian order, all organized by E. Rozanne Elder.
+A panel discussion addressed academic and monastic approaches to monastic studies.

 Photograph: View of Maulbronn Abbey